gabomartini/Azure-Monitor-and-Alerts/README.md

 <img src="https://github.com/user-attachments/assets/0cf798b8-ec7b-4737-8b94-969c0e7b9f19">
 </p>

 3. Select "Review + create" then "Create".
-Once the action group is created move to the "Next: Details" tab and enter the following values for each setting: Alert rule name	"VM was deleted" and Alert rule description	"A VM in your resource group was deleted"
+Once the action group is created move to the "Next: Details >" tab and enter the following values for each setting: Alert rule name	"VM was deleted" and Alert rule description	"A VM in your resource group was deleted"

 <p align="center">
 <img src="https://github.com/user-attachments/assets/e79e2bb5-fda2-40a5-9994-80742019c521">